c20mp/DataAnalyzerProject/README.md

 1. I have $50,000 dollars I'd like to invest in a Disney film.
 What kind of film project has the best chances of making my money back?

-2. I want to challenge drug lobbies that are effecting health care legislation.
+2. I want to challenge drug lobbies who are affecting health care legislation.
 Who should I target?

 3. I have $500 to bet on next year's NCAA basketball tournament.
 How should I pick a team?